kubernetes/website/docs/admin/cluster-large.md

 ## Support

-At {{page.version}}, Kubernetes supports clusters with up to 1000 nodes.
+At {{page.version}}, Kubernetes supports clusters with up to 5000 nodes.
 More specifically, we support configurations that meet *all* of the following criteria:

-* No more than 2000 nodes
+* No more than 5000 nodes
-* No more than 60000 total pods
+* No more than 150000 total pods
-* No more than 120000 total containers
+* No more than 120000 total containers (UPDATE?)
-* No more than 100 pods per node
+* No more than 100 pods per node (UPDATE?)

 <br>